AndreWohnsland/CocktailBerry/docs/advanced.md

 #   provide the conversion factor into ml.

 #   The file should contain the cocktail name, followed by ingredient data
 #   (amount, name).
-For furter information regarding the file structure, please
+For further information regarding the file structure, please
 #   see https://cocktailberry.readthedocs.io/advanced/#importing-recipes-from-
 #   file.